vguleaev/vguleaev.dev/src/content/blog/comparison-of-javascript-runtimes.md

 Feels like a breath of fresh air after Nodejs 🍃!

 ## Final

+In conclusion, competition is always beneficial.
+It drives Node.js to improve and adopt new features more quickly, enhancing the overall ecosystem.

 I hope you enjoyed reading this article 😄.
 I aimed to keep it small, so I skipped over many cool features.